Low

 Pollen is low — most people won't notice

-Today in Las Vegas: grass pollen is low, tree pollen is none, weed pollen is none.
-Overall score: 12/100.
+Today in Las Vegas: tree pollen is none, grass pollen is very low, weed pollen is very low.
+Overall score: 10/100.
 Allergies are unlikely for most people right now.
+Multiple pollen types are active.
 Tomorrow is expected to be about the same.
-Updated at 11:01 PM.
+Updated at 11:00 PM.

 Daily pollen updates for Las Vegas, NV.
 Unsubscribe anytime.